HDrizzle/stack_machine/README.md

 # Objects

 The term “object” refers to a piece of information which can be stored and transported between different parts of the computer.
 Every object consists of a header which is 2 bytes representing the size (in bytes) of the whole object.
 For example an object representing an 8-bit integer would be `0x03 0x00 0xxx` where `0x03` represents the length of the whole thing and `0xxx` is the actual piece of data.

-## Object header

-An object consists of a header and a body, the header will always be 4 bytes.

 # The Stack